-During many years, China has been a place where European and American companies moved their manufacturing facilities, mostly in order to take advantage of cheaper labor.
-“Reshoring” is the opposition of offshoring, it means moving said facilities back to the companies’ home countries.
-Several media outlets have jumped on a reshoring bandwagon, claiming that the “cheap China” period has ended, and publicizing some of the most famous cases, such as Caterpillar or Philips.
+For many years, China has been a place where European and American companies moved their manufacturing facilities, mostly in order to take advantage of cheaper labor.
+“Reshoring” is the opposite of offshoring.
+It means moving said facilities back to the companies’ home countries.
+Several media outlets have jumped on the reshoring bandwagon, claiming that the “cheap China” period has ended.
+The most prominent examples are Caterpillar and Philips.

-It can be said without exaggeration that reshoring is in the center of American political discourse.
-President Obama is advocating the rebirth of manufacturing in the United States, which can bring back the manufacturing jobs and therefore give relief to crisis-stricken job market.
-The Reshoring Initiative, founded by Harry Moser in 2010, is supporting the efforts of companies, which decided to move back to USA.
-In Europe this phenomenon is also present, but seems to be more territorially differentiated and are not making the headlines.
+It can be said without exaggeration that reshoring is at the center of American political discourse.
+President Obama is advocating the rebirth of manufacturing in the United States.
+It is a strategy to recreate manufacturing jobs and therefore give relief to the crisis-stricken job market.
+The Reshoring Initiative, founded by Harry Moser in 2010, is supporting the efforts of companies that decided to move back to the USA.
+In Europe, this phenomenon is also present but seems to be more territorially differentiated and is not making the headlines.

-China’s government policy are also playing an important role here: the country’s leadership aims to drive domestic consumption and cuts down the incentives for foreign investment.
-The recent economic downturn has proven that the strategy of dependence on foreign demand for goods may be dangerous to the Chinese prosperity.
-There were a lot of huge state-run investment programs, but the consumer consumption is the key to further development.
-Chinese understand it well and invest abroad, put more pressure on research and development and try to combat income gap, which affects working cost and makes some of the jobs too expensive.
+China’s government policy is also playing an important role here.
+The country’s leadership aims to drive domestic consumption and cuts down the incentives for foreign investment.
+The recent economic downturn has proven that the strategy of dependence on foreign demand for goods may be dangerous to Chinese prosperity.
+There were a lot of huge state-run investment programs, but consumer consumption is the key to further development.
+The Chinese understand it well and invest abroad.
+They put more pressure on research and development and try to combat the income gap.
+It affects operating costs and makes some of the jobs too expensive.

-But bringing manufacturing industry back home is not an easy thing.
-The verbal support from central and local government doesn’t solve the problem caused by strict and costly environmental regulations and high prices of resources.
-Resource chain for several industries in China is already very developed and one supplier can be easily substituted by the other – for example most of the factories of electronic devices are located in Guangdong province, the transport fee is low and the whole system is working well.
+But bringing the manufacturing industry back home is not an easy thing.
+Verbal support from the central and local government doesn’t solve the problem caused by strict and costly environmental regulations and high prices of resources.
+The resource chain for several industries in China is already very developed, and one supplier can be easily substituted by the other.
+For example, most of the factories of electronic devices are located in Guangdong province, the transport fee is low, and the whole system is working well.

-Right now the reshoring trend is losing its momentum.
-The advocates of reshoring may win public debates and be given more votes in online surveys, but the price is still the main criterion behind the consumer choices.
-However, it seems possible that in the following years the exodus of manufacturers from Western countries will be substituted with the equillibrium between offshoring and reshoring.
-Whatever will happen, China with its enormous domestic market and great production capabilities will still remain a key part of the global supply chain.
+Right now, the reshoring trend is losing its momentum.
+The advocates of reshoring may win public debates and be given more votes in online surveys, but the price is still the main criterion behind consumer choices.
+However, it seems possible that in the following years the exodus of manufacturers from Western countries will be substituted with the equilibrium between offshoring and reshoring.
+Whatever will happen, China, with its enormous domestic market and great production capabilities, will still remain a key part of the global supply chain.